gateio/gateapi-php/docs/Api/DeliveryApi.md

 > \GateApi\Model\FuturesOrderBook listDeliveryOrderBook($settle, $contract, $interval, $limit, $with_id)

-Futures order book
+Futures order book.

-Bids will be sorted by price from high to low, while asks sorted reversely
+Bids will be sorted by price from high to low, while asks sorted reversely.

 ### Example